Lekhamm/Byte-Translate/README.md

 Incorporating advanced text-to-speech functionality, trained on diverse audio data, to deliver clear and natural vocalizations of the translated text in the user's chosen language, completing the workflow from image to text, translated text, and finally to audio.
 This feature significantly enhances accessibility and caters to the diverse needs of our global user base.

+# Tech Stack:
+Programming Languages:
+ Python: NLP libraries and tools are predominantly available in Python, making it the ideal language for integrating NLP into your project.
+Web Development Technologies:
+ Flask: A Python web framework used to build the web application and handle HTTP requests and responses.
+ HTML (Hypertext Markup Language): Used for creating the structure and content of web pages.
+ CSS (Cascading Style Sheets): Employed for styling and formatting the appearance of web pages.
+ Bootstrap: A popular CSS framework that provides pre-designed templates and components for responsive web design.
+ JavaScript: To enhance user experience.

 # Workflow:
 ![image](https://github.com/Lekhamm/Byte-Translate/assets/117354716/034bba63-450d-42f1-9b20-504905552b04)